 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1 (General).

 The PSTOA field contains a phase shift TOA timestamp.
-See appendix AD.1 Phase Shift Feedback Calculation for how to calculate a phase shift TOA timestamp.
+See appendix AD.1 Phase Shift TOA Feedback Calculation for how to calculate a phase shift TOA timestamp. (#5271)

 The PSTOA Error field contains an error field for the phase shift TOA timestamp reported in the PSTOA field, formatted and defined the same way as a TOA Error field described in Figure 9-909ac (Format of the TOA Error field).